henriqueassis2003/HenriquePolinomios/README.md

 ```root``` An initial guess for the roo

 ```cycles```  The number of iterations for the Newton-Raphson method
-is an optional parameter, with a default value of 100 iterations.
+Is an optional parameter, with a default value of 100 iterations.

-example:
+Example:

 $$x^5-x^3+x+7=0;x_0=-1$$

-can be done using the following command:
+Can be done using the following command:

 ```python
 poly_example=poly.polynomHenrique({5:1,3:1,1:1,0:7})
 print(poly_example.newton_Raphson(-1))
 ```

-the output will be like this:
+The output will be like this:

 ```
 -1.289546366784894